בס״ד

 In Masechet Chagigah 12A:7, it talks about the Tohu va Vohu, and Vohu are the damp stones from which water emerges.
 Hashem wanted to introduce the nation to Vohu stones - the damp stones, a lifesaver in Israel or any dry climate that depends on rain.
 These stones could help greatly with agriculture since the nation is about to enter Eretz Yisrael.
 With the knowledge of the type of stone that has that capability, the nation can irrigate the land anywhere in Israel’s dry climate, which means good crops and prosperity.

-So, water came out, as is, it's a great miracle, but why both of the brothers were punished?
+So, the water came out.
+As is, it's a great miracle, but why both of the brothers were punished?

 Every time Moshe had a question, he was always consulting with Hashem, but this time, the people were pressuring him to bring the water, and for a second, Moshe, if I may say - lost his cool or got angry - instead he should of stick to his rule of asking Hashem as he did always in the past.
 So, in a way, Moshe made the same mistake as Aharon and hurried with his decision, by hitting instead of asking Hashem.
 Moshe said from which should we bring, and took credit for both.
 Aharon was there, and since this scenario was familiar to him, and he did not stop his brother, both got punished pretty much for the identical sin.